Noise Levels in 78738, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Eastern 78738 sounds about 58% louder than Southern 78738 to the human ear, a 6.6 dBA gap.
+To the human ear, noise in central 78738 sounds about 87% louder than in southwestern 78738, a 9.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?